 At the level of the spectrum, the asymmetric twist has no impact on type II string theories, either with $\mathcal{N}=(1,1)$ worldsheet supersymmetry or explicit $\mathcal{N}=2$ spacetime supersymmetry: there are only massless resonances.
 Intuitively, this can be explained by the fact that the twist in (\ref{eq:XXOPE}) emulates a tachyon vertex operator in the right-moving sector, which is not compatible with the inbuilt supersymmetry.

 Alternatively, when $N$ is taken to be a negative integer, the physical spectrum again becomes infinite, albeit with an interesting change.
-The usual level matching of the closed string is replaced by an asymmetrical contribution from the left- and right-moving parts of the vertex operators.
+The level matching condition leads to an asymmetrical contribution from the left- and right-moving parts of the vertex operators.
 Putting it differently, the BRST cohomology is no longer comprised of worldsheet scalars, unlike conventional strings.
 The chiral pieces $cV_{L}$ and $\bar{c}\bar{V}_{R}$ are similar to open (super) string vertex operators but at different mass levels.
 The scope of this construction can be extended by letting $N$ take rational values as well.

 Differently from the $N=1$ case, the asymmetric twist is not obviously connected to a singular gauge fixing of the Polyakov action \cite{Siegel:2015axg}.
 Understanding the underlying gauge fixing leading to (\ref{eq:XXOPE}) might help to clarify the role of the parameter $N$ and to reveal further applications of this model.